-IUPAC has a policy of appropriating for distribution each year the interest income allocated to each of its endowment funds, with such allocation approximating a 4% and 5% return for 2013 and 2012, respectively.
+IUPAC has a policy of appropriating for distribution each year the interest income allocated to each of its endowment funds, with such allocation approximating a 4% return for both 2014 and 2013.
 In establishing this policy, management of IUPAC considered the long-term expected return on its endowment.
 This is consistent with IUPAC's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.